cyjico/skin-pack-creator/README.md

 # skin-pack-creator
-Webpage for creating a Minecraft skin-pack.
+Webpage for creating a Minecraft skin-pack (project is not affiliated with Mojang).